AymenDZD/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # 3- change the ower to betty
 # 4- creat a empty file named hello
 # 5- add permission for excute
+# 6- script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.